ls1intum/Artemis/docs/user/icl/ssh-intro.rst

 SSH
 ^^^

+.. contents:: Content of this document
+    :local:
+    :depth: 2

 Artemis uses SSH as a simple way for users to connect securely to repositories to perform Git operations.

 What is SSH?